-The \$12,157,000 aggregate principal amount of General Obligation Notes (the "Notes"), consisting of \$9,878,669 General Improvement Bond Anticipation Notes, \$1,506,331 Golf Course Utility Bond Anticipation Notes and \$772,000 Special Emergency Notes are general obligations of the Township of River Vale, in the County of Bergen, New Jersey (the "Township"), and are secured by a pledge of the full faith and credit of the Township for payment of the principal thereof and interest thereon.
-The Notes are payable, if not paid from other sources, from ad valorem taxes which may be assessed upon all the taxable property within the Township without limitation as to rate or amount.
+The aggregate principal amount of \$8,200,000 General Obligation Bonds, Series 2020 (the "Bonds"), the \$3,570,000 General Obligation Notes, Series 2020, consisting of \$1,206,625 General Improvement Bond Anticipation Notes, \$1,784,375 Golf Course Utility Bond Anticipation Notes and \$579,000 Special Emergency Notes (collectively, the "Tax-Exempt Notes") and \$1,400,000 General Improvement Bond Anticipation Notes (Federally Taxable) (the "Taxable Notes" and together with the Tax-Exempt Notes, the "Notes" and the Notes, together with the Bonds, the "Obligations"), are general obligations of the Township of River Vale, in the County of Bergen, New Jersey (the "Township"), and are secured by a pledge of the full faith and credit of the Township for payment of the principal thereof and interest thereon.
+The Obligations are payable, if not paid from other sources, from ad valorem taxes which may be assessed upon all the taxable property within the Township without limitation as to rate or amount.

-The Notes shall be issued in the form of one certificate in the aggregate principal amount of the Notes of each series and will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC"), which will maintain a book-entry system for recording ownership interests of DTC Participants.
-Individual purchases of the beneficial ownership interests in the Notes may be in book-entry from only on the records of DTC and its Participants and only in the principal amount of \$1,000 or any integral multiple thereof with a minimum of \$5,000 required.
-Beneficial Owners of the Notes will not receive certificates representing their interests in the Notes.
-As long as Cede & Co., and not the Beneficial Owners of the Notes.
+The Bonds and the Notes shall be issued in the form of one certificate in the aggregate principal amount of each series of the Notes and each maturity of the Bonds and will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC"), which will maintain a book-entry system for recording ownership interests of DTC Participants.
+Individual purchases of the beneficial ownership interests in the Bonds and the Notes may be in book-entry from only on the records of DTC and its Participants and only in the principal amount of \$1,000 or any integral multiple thereof with a minimum of \$5,000 required.
+Beneficial Owners of the Obligations will not receive certificates representing their interests in the Obligations.
+As long as Cede & Co. is the registered owner, as nominee of DTC, references in this Official Statement to the registered owners shall mean Cede & Co., and not the Beneficial Owners of the Obligations.
 See "BOOK-ENTRY ONLY SYSTEM" herein.